CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

 There's no information about the state to start from, why?
 Because we don't need to include it, we can simply let the state from which it starts from keep a list of rules starting from this state.
 (That's one of the oldest trick in the book for designing stuff: What's really needed is _always a lot less_ than what's appears to be needed.
-And you can never know how big that discrepancy is until you get around to building it.)
+_And_ you can never know how big that discrepancy is or what's really necessary and what aren't until you actually get around to building it.)
 Let's proceed to defining a state in our automata:
 ```c
 /**